 19. Enhancing market integrity and efficiency

-Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date FMIA/FMIO came into force on January 1st 2016.
-Transition period for implementation apply.
-Based on new FMIA, FINMA Revised FINMA circular on duties to report securities has revised and published its Circular on the duty to report securities transactions. transactions came into force by January 2018.
-The new reporting transaction regime has to be implemented by securities dealers until October 2018.
+Update and next steps Highlight main developments since last year's survey Planned actions (if any) and expected commencement date The new reporting transaction regime was entirely implemented by securities dealers by October 2018.